I beat him by long chalks. Thoroughly. In allusion to the ancient

 commodious for her retinue in Colchester.”
 The same custom is referred

-to in the Life and Acts of Sir William Wallace, in Edinburgh.
+to in the Life and Acts of Sir William Wallace,

 The phrase is “Walk, you're chalked,” corrupted into Walk your